Theory of Mind

 Theory of Mind (ToM) involves understanding another person's knowledge, beliefs, emotions and intentions and how this information is used in social settings.
 The foundations for ToM emerge early in children but take several years to fully mature.

 Research highlights how deaf infants/young children from hearing families struggle to attain age appropriate understanding of ToM concepts especially beliefs of others.
 Reasons for this have been proposed from early interaction with parents to later language development.
-This workshop will focus on:
+This workshop focused on:

 - Review of research on the development of theory of mind in deaf children.